MM4DBER/Intro-to-MplusAutomation/README.md

-# Intro-to-MplusAutomation
+# Intro-to-Mplus
-Introduction to MplusAutomation
+Introduction to Mplus